actionml/harness/README.md

  - merged input and query servers on different endpoints of the same REST service
  - based on http-akka
  - supports SSL
- - supports authentication (server to server bearer token based OAuth2)
+ - supports authentication (server to server bearer token based)
- - supports Kappa style and non-Spark Algorithms in Templates with no requirement that Spark be installed or used
+ - supports Kappa style online learners
+ - support non-Spark Algorithms in Templates with no requirement that Spark be installed or used
+ - supports Lambda style batch learners
- - Templates must supply code for validation of input
+ - Templates must supply code for validation of input so input is validated in realtime
  - Java and Python SDKs implements client side SSL and Authentication
  - implements the Command Line Interface (CLI) as calls to the REST microservice using SSL and Authentication in Python
  - supports both mutable objects and an immutable event stream in an integrated manner allowing TTLs of certain types of events and instant modification of mutable objects